lpandzic/junit-bdd/README.md

 To enable more readable bdd syntax with `when` and `then` syntax use static import `import static com.github.lpandzic.junit.bdd.BddJunit.*;`.

 For more information about usage see the javadoc in the `Bdd` and `BddJunit` classes.

+If you are using [Mockito](https://github.com/mockito/mockito) checkout the [BDDMockito](http://docs.mockito.googlecode.com/hg/latest/org/mockito/BDDMockito.html).

 ## Installation